rona-round-up/SLHS_Vaccinator/README.md

 ## Instructions:
 The game can be found in relases where you can directly download it.
 The pitch is a video link that can be found in videoPitch.txt

 To play the game, download the zip file named source code and extract it.
-Run the exe file found in the extracted file.
+Run the exe file found in the extracted file that is named The Vaccinator.
 ## System Requirements
 * The ability to extract zip code files
 * Windows Computer